Diet and Food Tips for Gout & Hyperuricemia (High Uric Acid Level)

 Restrict animal protein intake

 Animal protein is rich in purine.
 Such foods with high purine and protein content are thought to be risk factors for gout.
 Rich sources of animal protein include poultry, meat and seafood.
-People with gout can easily replace animal protein with vegetarian protein sources such as low fat milk and milk products, nuts and tofu.
-Egg is considered to be one safe option for people with gout.
-Butter should also be limited.
+People with gout can easily replace animal protein with plant-based protein sources such as legumes, nuts and tofu.
+Stop all dairy products, eggs and meat.

 Limit your intake of soft drinks and sugar-sweetened beverages